No one works anywhere forever; whether you’re leaving your team or leaving your brokerage, your decision needs to be well thought out.

 Some of the most impressive real estate sales numbers in the U.S. come from incredibly talented groups collaborating within large brokerages.

-There’s also small organizations that struggle to get off the ground.
-Teams are often structured differently from one another, making them all unique.
+Small organizations also struggle to get off the ground.
+Teams are often structured differently, making them unique.

 1. There’s Nothing Left to Learn

-When teams collaborate well, the opportunity to learn new things is tremendous.
+When teams collaborate well, there is a tremendous opportunity to learn new things.
 When new members join in, the perspective changes even more, and fresh ideas are formed.

 Knowledge is gained much faster than with a solo effort.
-However, over time, new nuggets of information will come by less frequently.
+However, over time, new information becomes less frequent.

 After all, there is only so much you can learn within your career If you’re not learning new things or gaining inspiration from new ideas within your team, it’s time to move on.

-A new lineup with some great top producers could spark new ideas that raise your game.
+A new lineup with great top producers could spark new ideas that raise your game.

-It’s also possible that there’s nothing left to learn, and you should go solo or start your own team.
+There’s also the possibility that there is nothing left to learn, and you should go solo or start your own team.

 2. Your Network Outgrew Your Team